 I also want to say that I wholeheartedly believe Sandy was right when he said “it takes twenty years to become an Actor.”
 Javier Bardem, an amazing Oscar-winning actor says he’s still going to acting classes on a regular basis because he needs to learn how to become good.
 A lot of our young thespians fail to understand the simple analogy of “practice makes perfect”.
 Study, learn and practice.

 But remember, when it comes to acting techniques, there’s no “one size fits all”.
 Meisner Technique is not complete — and no method is — but it’s a great foundation for every actor; it’s where you start building your house of talent.
-So don’t be an actor “staring through the window on the stage for two months to see the snow”, learn how to live in the scene.
+So don’t be an actor “staring through the window on the stage for two months to see the snow”, learn how to live in the scene through your imagination.

-I now leave you with some words of wisdom from Sanford Meisner and a video I found on YouTube below.
+I now leave you with some words of wisdom from Sanford Meisner and a very inspirational documentary I found of him on YouTube that’s worth watching.

 “Life beats down and crushes our souls and theatre reminds us that we have one.
 At least the type of theatre that I’m interested in; that is, theatre that moves an audience.
 You have the opportunity to literally impact the lives of people if they work on material that has integrity.
 But today, most actors simply want to be famous.
 Well, being an actor was never supposed to be about fame and money.
 Being an actor is a religious calling because you’ve been given the ability, the gift to inspire humanity.
 Think about that on the way to your soap opera audition.” – Sanford Meisner